tskit-dev/msprime/docs/api.rst

 by ``msprime`` are in measured generations.
-To enable this translation from generations into coalescent units and vice-versa, a reference effective population size must be provided, which is given by the ``Ne`` parameter in the :func:`simulate` function.
-Population sizes for individual demes and for past demographic events are also defined as absolute values.
+To enable this translation from generations into coalescent units and vice-versa, a reference effective population size must be provided, which is given by the ``Ne`` parameter in the :func:`.simulate` function.
+Population sizes for individual demes and for past demographic events are defined as absolute values, **not** scaled by ``Ne``.
 All migration rates and growth rates are also per generation.

 When running simulations we define the length in bases :math:`L` of the sequence in question using the ``length`` parameter.
 This defines the